 Best engine -- the A12?

 There is no "best" engine, unless popularity counts for anything.
-Millions were produced with the A12 engine, making it the most successful.
+Millions of vehicles were produced with the A12 engine, making it the most successful.
 Plus, the 1971-1973 A12 simply fits into the 1200 engine compartment by design of Nissan factory experts.
 And it is the most reliable and fuel-efficient engine in stock condition.

 Should I build up my A12, or just get a bigger engine?